ByzSecAgg: A Byzantine-Resistant Secure Aggregation Scheme for Federated Learning Based on Coded Computing and Vector Commitment: Introduction

-In this paper, we propose a scheme for Byzantine-robust secure aggregation in federated learning which reduces the communication loads, and is robust against user dropouts, collusion and poisoning attacks.
-The proposed scheme involves the following steps: \begin{itemize}[leftmargin=*] \item Each user partitions its local update vector into smaller sub-vectors and broadcast constant-size commitments of them, regardless of the size of the local update.
-This ensures that the sub-vectors can be proven to be unchanged during the scheme, while still keeping them hidden. \item Users securely share these sub-vectors with others using ramp secret sharing, and these shares can be verified using the commitments. \item Each user creates another polynomial function to send additional shares of their sub-vectors to other users, allowing for the computation of pairwise distance of shares through coded computing. \item The server then uses these pairwise distances of shares to recover the pairwise distances of the true local updates.
-Using these distances, the server employs a distance-based outlier detection algorithm to select a subset of users for aggregation. \item Finally, the server obtains the aggregation of local updates of the selected users by communicating with the users who locally aggregate the secret shares of the model updates that belong to the selected users. \end{itemize} The proposed scheme ensures the privacy of individual local models by performing computations using secret shares, which prevent users from learning the true values of local updates.
-Additionally, the server is not able to obtain any information about the local models beyond the aggregation and the pairwise distances.
-Furthermore, the commitments in the proposed scheme are binding and computationally hiding.
-This means that users cannot obtain any information from the commitments, but they are still able to verify the authenticity of the messages received from others and validity of sharings.
+In this paper, we propose \texttt{ByzSecAgg}, a novel single-server Byzantine-robust secure aggregation scheme in a federated setting.
+In addition to providing Byzantine-robustness and privacy preservation, \texttt{ByzSecAgg} addresses the issue of high communication load.
+This is particularly crucial in federated learning settings, where users are edge devices such as mobile phones.
+It is common for these devices to have bandwidth limitations or be unable to handle high communication loads. \texttt{ByzSecAgg} draws inspiration from the integration of techniques from diverse fields, including coded computing, cryptography and outlier detection algorithms.
+The proposed scheme is robust against user dropouts, collusion and Byzantine adversarial attacks, and it involves the following steps: \begin{itemize}[leftmargin=*] \item Each user partitions its local update vector into smaller sub-vectors and broadcasts constant-size commitments of them, regardless of the size of the local update.
+This ensures that the sub-vectors can be proven to be unchanged during the scheme, while still keeping them hidden. \item Users securely share these sub-vectors with others using ramp secret sharing, and these shares can be verified using the commitments. \item Inspired by coded computing techniques, each user creates another polynomial function to send additional shares of their sub-vectors to other users, allowing for the computation of pairwise distance of shares. \item The server then uses these pairwise distances of shares to decode the pairwise distances of the true local updates.
+Using these distances, the server employs a distance-based outlier detection algorithm to select a subset of users for aggregation. \item Finally, the server obtains the aggregation of local updates of the selected users by communicating with the users who locally aggregate the secret shares of the model updates that belong to the selected users. \end{itemize} \texttt{ByzSecAgg} ensures the privacy of individual local models by performing computations using secret shares, which prevent users from learning the true values of local updates.
+Additionally, the server is not able to obtain any information about the local models beyond the aggregation and the pairwise distances which are strictly required by the outlier detection method.
+Furthermore, the commitments in \texttt{ByzSecAgg} are binding and computationally hiding.
+This means that users cannot obtain any information from the commitments, but they are still able to verify the authenticity of the messages received from others and the validity of the shares.